98juju98/CCJM/README.md

 - **Move**: Moves the panel and saves your most used buttons from the DockablePane.
 You can also customize the icons of this panel (16x16 pixel images).

+## Video

+You can find some video to explain features on this channel: https://www.youtube.com/@pluginCCJM

 ## Customizing Your Panel